sdemyanov/ConvNet/README.md

 - batchsize - defines the size of batches.
 Default is 128.
 - epochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - alpha - defines the learning rate.
 Default is 1.
 Can also be the vector of the length 'epochs'.
 Then an individual rate for each epoch is used.
 - beta - defines the invariant learning rate (see the [article](http://arxiv.org/abs/1502.04434)).
+The value '0' corresponds to the standard backpropagation algorithm.
+Default is 0.
 Can also be the vector of the length 'epochs'.
 Then an individual rate for each epoch is used.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
 Can also be the vector of the length 'epochs'.
 Then an individual momentum for each epoch is used.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.